-The College at Midwestern Baptist Theological Seminary offers courses for its Undergraduate Certificates on the main campus in Kansas City and online.
+Spurgeon College offers courses for its Undergraduate Certificates on the main campus in Kansas City and online.
 At least fifty percent of the credit hours required for an Undergraduate Certificate must be completed through online or on-campus classes offered by Spurgeon College.